Stay at Home Mums

 SAHMs are an under appreciated group in Singapore.
 It’s not easy to take care of the children and home full time.
 Other than physical exhaustion, there’s the potential loss of self-identity.
 Then there’s the loss of self income and having to humble oneself to ask money from hubby, even though technically that money should be part of the income or bonus of a SAHM.

 Although I’m a SAHM on the surface, I’ll go crazy if I only do household chores, cook and take care of Evangeline.
-As I quote this book (Grace promises for Moms), “In the midst of being all these things, sometimes it’s easy to lose sight of who you are as an individual, one with unique giftings and dreams that God has put in your heart.”
+As I quote from Ps Joseph Prince, “In the midst of being all these things, sometimes it’s easy to lose sight of who you are as an individual, one with unique giftings and dreams that God has put in your heart.”

 I think one needs to have a calling to be a homemaker full time.
 It’s not for everyone.
 Hence, I’ll still squeeze time out to write on this website and consider myself a mum working from home, even though it’s eating up my time and making life more difficult and stressful.
 Moreover, I’m not paid.
 So I’m much thankful for your support through ads. 🙂